exu/go-workshops/README.md

-There is no README.md for ([code for: Libs Bra](https://github.com/exu/go-workshops/tree/master/610-libs-bra)) use %!s(MISSING) link to follow code examples
+There is no README.md for Libs Bra use ([code for: Libs Bra](https://github.com/exu/go-workshops/tree/master/610-libs-bra)) link to follow code examples